[Musubibito] The official worship hall of the inner shrine with Kenichi Nagakura, a priest of Kashihara-jingu Shrine

 For accommodation, we recommend our all-inclusive plan.

-Considering urban areas and tourist centers in various parts of Japan as "Omoya" and a beautiful area that is not well known one step further, "Grand Mercure Nara Kashihara" is a hotel located in an area that can be said to be "hare". "#Hanare Journey" is a style of travel where you can enjoy superb views of nature, traditions and culture rooted in the region, and interact with local people.
-As one of the ways to enjoy this #Hanare Journey, we are proposing the original experience program "Musubibito".
-In this program, people who are familiar with the region and continue to preserve traditions and culture are referred to as "Musubibito" and play a role in connecting customers and their communities.
-In Grand Mercure in Japan, we offer programs at hotels such as source hunters in Beppu Bay and salt artisans in Awajishima.
+Considering urban areas and tourist centers around Japan as "Omoya" and beautiful areas that are not yet known as "Hanare", "Grand Mercure Nara Kashihara" is a hotel located in an area that can be said to be "Hanare". "#Hanare Journey" is a travel style where you can enjoy a superb view of nature, traditions and culture rooted in the region, and interact with local people.
+As one of the ways to enjoy this #Hanare Journey, we propose the original experience program "Musubibito".
+In this program, people who are familiar with the region and continue to preserve tradition and culture are called "Musubibito" and play a role in connecting customers with their communities.
+In Grand Mercure in Japan, programs are being developed at hotels such as the source hunter in Beppu Bay and the salt craftsman in Awajishima.